Comprehensive Analysis of Vertical Farming: Goals, Contradictions, and Investment Requirements

 Energy use, particularly for artificial lighting, is a critical factor in VPS.
 Given the energy-intensive nature of vertical farming, improving energy efficiency and reducing costs are key objectives:

 • Renewable Energy Integration: The goal is to transition VPS to renewable energy sources such as solar and wind power, thereby reducing the carbon footprint and long-term operational costs.
-This shift is also essential for achieving zero-carbon emissions by 2050.
+This shift is also essential for achieving zero carbon emissions by 2050.
+Integrating renewable energy into VPS is challenging due to the high and continuous energy demands of vertical farms.
+However, advancements in renewable energy storage technologies, such as battery systems and other energy storage solutions, are gradually improving the reliability of renewable energy.
+Additionally, hybrid systems that combine multiple renewable energy sources can help meet the constant energy requirements of vertical farms and reduce dependency on fossil fuels.

 3. Food Security and Product Quality